How SKU Tracking Can Help Your Business

 Ecommerce businesses can also track goods in transit, which can help provide more visibility over the first-mile delivery process.

-An accurate understanding of your pipeline inventory at the SKU level gives you insight into when you can expect more inventory to be received and ensure that future orders can be fulfiled on time (or understand if they will need to be backordered).
+An accurate understanding of your pipeline inventory at the SKU level gives you insight into when you can expect more inventory to be received and ensure that future orders can be fulfilled on time (or understand if they will need to be backordered).

 For instance, when forecasting inventory to meet incoming orders, you will need to look at how much of each item has been purchased and when it will arrive at the warehouse.